Valérie Boyer: Political career

+Member of the National Assembly, 2007–2020

 First elected to the municipal council of Marseille in the 2001 election, she became a member of the National Assembly in 2007.
-In 2020, she was elected to the Senate.
 Boyer also served as a deputy (adjointe) to Mayor Jean-Claude Gaudin from 2008 to 2014 and held the mayorship of the 6th sector (11th and 12th arrondissements) of Marseille from 2014 to 2017.

 Ahead of the presidential election in 2017, Boyer served as campaign spokesperson for François Fillon alongside Jérôme Chartier, as a party affiliate.
 In The Republicans' 2017 leadership election, she endorsed Laurent Wauquiez.
 Following his election, she was appointed the party's deputy secretary general in charge of relations with civil society.

-In Parliament, Boyer serves as member of the Committee on Foreign Affairs.
-In addition to her committee assignments, she is a member of the parliamentary friendship groups with Jordan, Armenia and South Sudan.
+In Parliament, Boyer served as member of the Committee on Foreign Affairs.
+In addition to her committee assignments, she was a member of the parliamentary friendship groups with Jordan, Armenia and South Sudan.

+Member of the Senate, 2020–present

-She was elected to the French Senate in the 2020 French Senate election, and was replaced in the Assembly by Julien Ravier.
+Boyer was elected to the French Senate in the 2020 French Senate election, and was replaced in the Assembly by Julien Ravier.